facelessuser/pyspelling/docs/src/markdown/index.md

 # PySpelling

+!!! warning "Documents Under Construction"
+    This project is in the early alpha stage.
+Features may be in flux, and documentation may be incomplete and/or changing.
+Use at your own risk.

 ## Overview

 PySpelling is a module to help with automating spell checking with Aspell.
 You can setup different spelling tasks for different file types and filter the content as needed.